 My Research

-My primary research interest is in the macroeconomic aspects of Public Economics, including the aggregate effects of government budget deficits, public health care policies and social security reform.
+My primary research interest is in the macroeconomic aspects of Public Economics, including the aggregate effects of government budget deficits, public health care policies and social security reforms.
 Other interests include intergenerational wealth transfers, savings motives and various income tax issues.

 This paper presents a classroom experiment on exchange rate determination.
 The experiment can be used in a variety of undergraduate courses.
 The handouts are available here in MS Word 2003 format.